robijs/robi/README.md

 ```console
 npm run build-sp min
 ```
-2. Create a new SharePoint site (if one doesn't already exist).
-We recommend deploying only one app per site.
+2. Create a new site or subsite.
+(Note: only deploy one Robi app per site or subsite.)
 3. Create a new document library named App.
-4. Copy single /src directory from /dist to App, including the /src directory.
+4. Copy the /src directory from /dist to the App document libary (Note: include the /src directory.
+Don't just copy it's contents).
-5. Launch App/src/Pages/app.aspx
+5. Launch App/src/Pages/app.aspx.
 6. Click Install.

 ## Troubleshooting